Australian Bureau of Statistics

 The interview components of the NHS and NNPAS were conducted under the Census and Statistics Act (CSA) 1905.
 Ethics approval was sought and gained (for the NHMS component only) from the Australian Government Department of Health and Ageing’s Departmental Ethics Committee.

 Informed consent was sought from adults and from parents/legal guardians of children through completion of a consent form.
 A copy of the consent form was left with the respondent.
 Those that agreed to take part were provided a Referral Form to complete (including whether specific medications or supplements were regularly taken) to provide to the collection centre.
-A copy of the referral form used can be found on the Downloads tab of this Users' Guide.
+Examples of these referral and consent forms can be found in the Downloads page of this product.

 Pathology tests conducted in the NHMS included markers of chronic disease such as blood sugar levels, cholesterol and kidney function, markers of nutritional status, as well as markers of exposure to chemicals such as nicotine.

-Specific information on the content, collection methodology, quality assurance of the biomedical component are provided in more detail in the Biomedical Measures chapter of this Users' Guide.
+Specific information on the content, collection methodology, quality assurance of the biomedical component can be found in the Biomedical Measures chapter of this Users' Guide.

 Unless otherwise noted, content on this website is licensed under a Creative Commons Attribution 2.5 Australia Licence together with any terms, conditions and exclusions as set out in the website Copyright notice.
 For permission to do anything beyond the scope of this licence and copyright terms contact us.